r4ckham/scrapper/readme.md

 # Welcome to scrapping

 > [!IMPORTANT]
-> Crucial information necessary for users to succeed.
+> This program is for personal use only

 ## Installation